instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 [`cynic`] crate takes the __opposite code-to-query approach__ of generating a [GraphQL] query out of [Rust] code and validating it statically against a provided [GraphQL] schema.

-For more familiarity with making [GraphQL] requests in [Rust], read through the following articles:
+To be familiar with making [GraphQL] requests in [Rust], read through:
 - [Official `graphql-client` crate description][`graphql-client`]
 - [Official `cynic` crate docs][`cynic`]
 - [Official `cynic` crate guide](https://cynic-rs.dev)